At a glance

 Your organisation (the controller) contracts an IT services firm (the processor) to archive and store customer records.
 The IT firm detects an attack on its network that results in personal data about its clients being unlawfully accessed.
 As this is a personal data breach, the IT firm promptly notifies you that the breach has taken place.
 You in turn notify the ICO, if reportable.

-This requirement allows you to take steps to address the breach and meet your breach-reporting obligations under the GDPR.
+This requirement allows you to take steps to address the breach and meet your breach-reporting obligations under the UK GDPR.

 If you use a processor, the requirements on breach reporting should be detailed in the contract between you and your processor, as required under Article 28.
-For more details about contracts, please see our draft GDPR guidance on contracts and liabilities between controllers and processors.
+For more details about contracts, please see our draft UK GDPR guidance on contracts and liabilities between controllers and processors.

 You must report a notifiable breach to the ICO without undue delay, but not later than 72 hours after becoming aware of it.
 If you take longer than this, you must give reasons for the delay.